MARINE BIOLOGIST FOR A DAY

 ASTRONOMER FOR A NIGHT

-Participants will use binoculars and a telescope to view the stars as they are taught about the astronomical features of the Southern Hemisphere and how it was used in the past for navigation.
+Participants will use binoculars and planispheres to view the stars and learn about the constellations and other astronomical features of the Southern Hemisphere, and how it was used in the past for navigation.

 Plus, there is still plenty of time to enjoy some of the many additional exciting activities on our Marine Base!